MuseosAbiertos/docs.museosabiertos/pages/02.museum-metadata-embedder/default.en.md

 Example: <code> python3 mme.py csv/test.csv images/</code>

 ### Options
+-h (--help)
--h, --help show this help message and exit.
+    Show this help message and exit.

---row-progress-notify ROW_PROGRESS_NOTIFY, -r ROW_PROGRESS_NOTIFY
+-r ROW_PROGRESS_NOTIFY (--row-progress-notify ROW_PROGRESS_NOTIFY)
-the number of rows between progress notifications.
+    The number of rows between progress notifications.
 100 by default.

---notify-broken-keys NOTIFY_BROKEN_KEYS, -n NOTIFY_BROKEN_KEYS
+-n NOTIFY_BROKEN_KEYS (--notify-broken-keys NOTIFY_BROKEN_KEYS)
     Notify about broken/missing keys in the CSV.
 False by default.

---max-depth MAX_DEPTH, -m MAX_DEPTH
+-m MAX_DEPTH (--max-depth MAX_DEPTH)
     Maximum depth of subfolders to search for JPGS.
 3 by default.

 ### GMME (GUI)
 gmme' is the graphical version of mme.py.
 It is a python3 script (only).
 It does not accept arguments.